2 teenagers arrested in murder of 17-year-old in Homestead

 Police said Sunday that three suspects were involved in the shooting.
 However, police did not mention the status of the third suspect Wednesday.

-Community and religious leaders canvassed the neighborhood Tuesday night, urging people to come forward with information about Williams death.
+Community and religious leaders canvassed the neighborhood Tuesday night, urging people to come forward with information about Jatavious' death.

-“There’s no expiration date on our pain, " said Romania Duke of Mothers Fighting for Justice.
-"It's up to the community to step up.”
+"There's no expiration date on our pain," said Romania Duke of Mothers Fighting for Justice.

 Moore and Daniels face charges of second-degree murder.

-Both teens have been arrested multiple times as juveniles.
-Daniels has faced charges including battery, grand theft auto and armed robbery.
-Moore has faced charges including drug possession, trespassing and carrying a concealed weapon.
+Daniels has previously faced charges as a juvenile, including battery, grand theft auto and armed robbery.

+Miami-Dade police Director Juan Perez said on Twitter that he was proud his officers for making the arrests, but lamented the fact that suspects were teenagers.

+"We have a long way to go as a community in preventing these occurrences.
+Enough," he said.

 Copyright 2018 by WPLG Local10.com - All rights reserved.